Congratulations go out to Kenneth Gergen for his book: Relational Being: Beyond Self and Community

 This is exciting news and we congratulate Ken for his wonderful contribution.

 Kenneth J. Gergen, Ph.D., is a founding member, President of the Taos Institute and Chair of the Board, and the Mustin Professor of Psychology at Swarthmore College.
-Gergen also serves as an Affiliate Professor at Tilburg University in the Netherlands, and an Honorary Professor at the University of Buenos Aires.
+Gergen also serves as an Honorary Professor at the University of Buenos Aires.
 Gergen received his BA from Yale University and his PhD from Duke University, and has taught at Harvard University and Heidelberg University.
 He has been the recipient of two Fulbright research fellowships, the Geraldine Mao fellowship in Hong Kong, along with Fellowships from the Guggenheim Foundation, the Japanese Society for the Promotion of Science, and the Alexander Humboldt Stiftung.
 Gergen has also been the recipient of research grants from the National Science Foundation, the Deutsche Forschungsgemeinschaft, and the Barra Foundation.
 He has received honorary degrees from Tilburg University and Saybrook Institute, and is a member of the World Academy of Art and Science.

 Gergen is a major figure in the development of social constructionist theory and its applications to practices of social change.
 He also lectures widely on contemporary issues in cultural life, including the self, technology, postmodernism, the civil society, organizational change, developments in psychotherapy, educational practices, aging, and political conflict.
 Gergen has published over 300 articles in journals, magazines and books, and his major books include Toward Transformation in Social Knowledge, The Saturated Self, Realities and Relationships, and An Invitation to Social Construction.
 With Mary Gergen, he publishes an electronic newsletter, Positive Aging (www.positiveaging.net